MaximGordiyenko/portfolio/README.md

-🌐 Maxim Hordiienko — Frontend Developer Portfolio Welcome to my portfolio!
-I'm Maxim Hordiienko, a passionate frontend developer who specializes in building responsive, high-performance web applications with a strong focus on modern UI/UX.
+🌐 I'm frontend developer with backend experience (sometimes), passionate about building dynamic, user-centric web applications.
+I specialize in React and Next.js, always striving to create engaging, seamless, and interactive user experiences.

 🚀 What I Do
 Craft sleek, interactive interfaces using React, Next.js, and Framer Motion